dgtm/alchemy_api/README.markdown

 * Language detection from text/html/URL
 * Keyword extraction from text/html/URL
 * Text extraction from text/html/URL
+* Entity extraction from text/html/URL
+* Content scraping from html/URL

 Not supported
 -------------
 Currently the following APIs are not supported yet:

-* Entity extraction (in progress on branch entities)
-* Content scraping
 * Microformats
 * RSS/ATOM feed detecion